AI Business TransformationBusiness Ops

 Where do we find AI-Business Translators?
 This seems like a role that barely exists.

 It is an emerging role, and the talent market is thin.
-The most effective approach combines targeted external recruitment (look for business consultants with genuine AI fluency or technologists who have done extended business-facing rotations) with internal development (identify high-potential operators across your business who have demonstrated curiosity about AI and invest in developing their technical fluency through structured programs, not just courses).
+As described in the talent pool section above, the most effective approach starts with the CAIO’s VPs working with domain VPs and their senior directors to identify candidates who combine deep domain expertise with technical curiosity and fluency.
+The domain expertise half of the hybrid profile takes years to develop and cannot be hired quickly from outside.
+The CAIO’s sourcing strategy should account for the organization’s IT structure: in decentralized IT organizations, translator candidates often exist within the domain departments themselves; in centralized IT organizations, the CIO’s domain-aligned technical staff are a primary talent pool.
+External recruitment supplements but does not replace internal sourcing.
 One talent pool worth particular attention: professionals who have led or participated in multiple full-lifecycle enterprise system implementations (SAP, Oracle, and similar platforms).
 These individuals already understand enterprise-scale business transformation, they know what happens when process redesign and technology enablement are done well or poorly, and they have lived the organizational complexity that most AI initiatives are only now encountering.
 Adding AI fluency to that foundation is significantly easier than teaching a data scientist how enterprise transformation actually works.
-Building this talent pool is a 12-18 month effort, not a quarter.
+Building this talent pool will take time so plan accordingly.
 Start with 3-5 strong hires and develop the rest from within.

 What is the relationship between the CAIO’s department and the CIO’s organization?